Murcha Film is an independent production company based in Turin, Italy.

 Founder & CEO

-Born in Afghanistan in 1990, based in Italy since 2006.
+Born in Afghanistan, based in Italy since 2006.
 Graduated in Cinema at Scuola Holden, guided by Nicola Giuliano.
 In 2012 he co-directed the documentary Welcome to Italy.
 In 2016 Aluk founded MURCHA Film.
 In 2019 he produced Kyo, by Andrea Tomaselli.
 He attended in 2019 at TFL EXTENDED, with project HINDU KUSH.
 His two short films In the Dreams of My Little Dreams (2008) and Looking for a Home (2009) have been screened at Venice IFF at the Premio Città di Venezia section.
 He won the jury prize Sguardo Altro twice at the Mestre IFF, with the short films Happy Birthday (2012) and Looking for a Home.